anthonyrisinger/cga/6/cga+02.md

 $$\mathbf{p}' = \mathbf{p} - 2(\mathbf{p} \cdot \mathbf{n})\mathbf{n}$$

-This formula mechanically decomposes $\mathbf{p}$ into components parallel and perpendicular to the mirror, then reverses only the perpendicular component.
-Yet something feels deeply unsatisfying—we're still thinking in terms of decomposition and special treatment of components.
-The formula works, but it doesn't reveal the deeper structure.
-Can we find a more unified expression that captures the essence of reflection?
+This formula effectively decomposes $\mathbf{p}$ into components parallel and perpendicular to the mirror, then reverses only the perpendicular component.
+This approach works well for many applications and provides a clear computational method.
+We might wonder, though, if there are alternative expressions that could offer additional insights or computational advantages.

 #### The Algebraic Pattern

-Traditional linear algebra represents reflection as a matrix.
+Linear algebra represents reflection as a matrix.
 For reflection in the yz-plane:

 $$R = \begin{pmatrix} -1 & 0 & 0 \\ 0 & 1 & 0 \\ 0 & 0 & 1 \end{pmatrix}$$

-This works computationally but completely obscures the geometric meaning.
-The matrix is merely a computational artifact—it doesn't reveal why reflection is fundamental.
-We need a representation that makes the geometry transparent, that shows reflection as the natural operation it is.
+This matrix representation excels at certain computational tasks—it integrates seamlessly with graphics pipelines, enables efficient batch processing of vertices, and leverages highly optimized matrix libraries.
+For many applications, this is the ideal representation.

-Consider what reflection truly accomplishes: it's an operation involving both the object being reflected and the mirror itself.
-The mirror isn't just a passive parameter—it's an active geometric participant in the transformation.
-This insight suggests we need an algebraic operation that can combine geometric objects to produce transformations.
+Alternative representations might offer different advantages.
+Consider what reflection accomplishes: it's an operation involving both the object being reflected and the mirror itself.
+The mirror actively participates in the transformation.
+This observation suggests exploring algebraic operations that can more directly express this relationship between the mirror and the reflected object.

 #### Discovering the Sandwich

-Through careful analysis of how reflections compose, we uncover a remarkable pattern.
-When we reflect a vector $\mathbf{v}$ in a plane with unit normal $\mathbf{n}$, the operation takes an unexpected form:
+Through careful analysis of how reflections compose, we can observe an interesting pattern.
+When we reflect a vector $\mathbf{v}$ in a plane with unit normal $\mathbf{n}$, we might express the operation in the form:

 $$\mathbf{v}' = -\mathbf{n}\mathbf{v}\mathbf{n}$$

-Stop and consider how strange this formula is.
-What does it mean to "multiply" vectors like this?
-In traditional vector algebra, we simply can't multiply vectors to get vectors.
-We can take dot products (yielding scalars) or cross products (yielding perpendicular vectors), but neither gives us what we need here.
-This formula suggests we need a new kind of product—one that can combine vectors while preserving their vector nature and encoding transformations.
+This notation immediately raises a question: what does it mean to "multiply" vectors in this way?
+In traditional vector algebra, we have dot products (yielding scalars) and cross products (yielding perpendicular vectors), but neither produces the multiplication suggested here.
+This formula indicates we would need to define a new type of product—one that can combine vectors while preserving their vector nature and encoding transformations.

-This pattern—applying an operation from both sides like bread around a sandwich—appears throughout mathematics and physics with uncanny regularity.
-We'll call this the **versor mechanism**, and it will become the single most important operational pattern in our entire framework.
-Every transformation we encounter, from simple rotations to complex screw motions, will ultimately take this sandwich form.
-By naming it now, we create a powerful conceptual anchor that will guide us through everything that follows.
+This pattern—applying an operation from both sides—appears in various mathematical contexts and can be a useful conceptual tool.
+We'll refer to this as a sandwich pattern, and exploring where it might lead us could reveal interesting algebraic structures.
+Of course, the value of defining such a new product would need to be demonstrated through concrete computational or conceptual benefits.

 #### From Reflections to All Transformations

 Let's systematically explore which transformations can be built from reflections.
-The results reveal the deep architecture of geometric transformation:
+The results reveal interesting mathematical relationships:

 **Table 5: The Reflection Decomposition Theorem**